Yosemite National Park In February: Firefall and Snow Hiking Adventure

 Know Before You Go

-• Entry reservations are required for several weekends in February.
+• Additionally, entry reservations are required for several weekends in February.
 Please find more infos on exact dates on the National Park Service Website.

-• The chances to see the firefall highly depend on (weather) conditions like wind, cloud cover, the exact angle of the sun, and the waterflow of the Horsetail Fall.
+• The chances to see the Firefall highly depend on weather conditions like wind, cloud cover as well as the precise angle of the sun, and the waterflow of the Horsetail Fall.

 Safety